chuck-h/RainbowC/RainbowC/ricardian/rainbow.contracts.md

 This action does not allow the total quantity to exceed the max allowed supply of the token.

-A proportionate number of staking tokens are transferred from issuer's account to the stake_to escrow account for each stake listed in the stake stats table.
+A proportionate number of staking tokens are transferred from issuer's account to the stake_to escrow account for each non-deferred stake listed in the stake stats table.

 <h1 class="contract">open</h1>